Save Britain's Heritage: Achievements and failures

-SAVE Britain's Heritage always placed a special emphasis on the possibilities of alternative uses for historic buildings and has, on a number of occasions, prepared its own schemes for the re-use of threatened buildings.
+SAVE has always placed a particular emphasis on the possibilities of alternative uses for historic buildings and has, on a number of occasions, prepared its own schemes for the re-use of threatened buildings.
 On repeated occasions, its proposals were instrumental in giving threatened buildings a renewed lease on life.

 Many of its campaigns altered the way conservation now protects Britain's built heritage.
-SAVE Britain's Heritages attack on insensitive shop fronts contained guidelines now adopted by many local planning authorities, and SAVE Britain's Heritage was the first organization to campaign for the introduction of the Thirty-Year Rule, which now makes outstanding post-war buildings in England and Wales eligible for listing.
-SAVE Britain's Heritage was instrumental in saving buildings such as:
+SAVE's attack on insensitive shop fronts contained guidelines now adopted by many local planning authorities, and SAVE was the first organisation to campaign for the introduction of the Thirty-Year Rule, which now makes outstanding post-war buildings in England and Wales eligible for listing.

+SAVE was instrumental in saving buildings such as: